SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>

+### Step 40: ... with forecast values for current month

-### Step 39: You’re now interested in comparing units sold with the forecast, and for the current month
+You’re now interested in comparing units sold with the forecast, and for the current month

 1. Type `compare actual units with forecast for this month`
 2. Press **enter** or click **Ask**